vinaynv3/Natural-Wonders/README.md

 # Natural-Wonders
-This RESTfulAPI stores information about some of the beautiful landscapes, natural attractions around the world. \n
+This RESTfulAPI stores information about some of the beautiful landscapes, natural attractions around the world.

 ***Work in progress***